-- \ Undertake activities which may require the employees to exercise judgement and/or contribute critical knowledge and skills where procedures are not clearly defined. - \ Perform duties of a specialised nature requiring the development of expertise over time or previous knowledge. - \ Identification of specific or desired performance outcomes. - \ Contribute to interpretation and development of policies and practices in areas of work for which there are no clearly established procedures. - \ Provide assistance on grant applications, including research or collection of data. - \ Undertake a wide range of activities or functions associated with programme or service delivery within a single programme or a limited range of closely related programmes. - \ Recruit, train, co-ordinate volunteers in a single programme. - \ Perform duties related to the management of a local service organisation including input into budgets, strategic planning and policy development and implementation. - \ Where the primary responsibility lies in a specialised field, employees at this level would undertake at least some of the following: - liaise with other specialists at a technical level; - discuss techniques, procedures and/or results with clients on straightforward matters; - lead a team within a specialised project; - provide reference, research and/or technical information services; - carry out a variety of activities in the organisation requiring initiative and judgement in the selection and application of established principles, techniques and methods; - under limited direction undertake tasks of a specialised, novel, complex and/or critical nature; - perform a range of planning functions which may require knowledge of statutory and legal requirements;
+- Assess, identify and respond to needs of clients with complex and multiple needs, including appropriate referral to other services. - Undertake activities which may require the employees to exercise judgment and/or contribute critical knowledge and skills where procedures are not clearly defined. - Perform duties of a specialised nature requiring the development of expertise over time or previous knowledge. - Identification of specific or desired performance outcomes. - Contribute to interpretation and development of policies and practices in areas of work for which there are no clearly established procedures. - Provide assistance on grant applications, including research or collection of data. - Undertake a wide range of activities or functions associated with programme or service delivery within a single programme or a limited range of closely related programmes. - Recruit, train, co-ordinate volunteers in a single programme. - Participate in interagency projects, collaborate in service delivery with other agencies and participate in external forums, working parties or reference groups that may relate to development of governmental policies or service/programme standards. - Where the primary responsibility lies in a specialised field, employees at this level would undertake at least some of the following: - liaise with other specialists at a technical level; - discuss techniques, procedures and/or results with clients on straightforward matters; - lead a team within a specialised project; - provide reference, research and/or technical information services; - carry out a variety of activities in the organisation requiring initiative and judgment in the selection and application of established principles, techniques and methods;